How to get a loan with no credit history in Canada

 2. Sign up with a pay advance app

-Pay advance apps like Nyble and Bree allow you to access a small loan (typically up to $200) to help you get through to your next payday.
+Pay advance apps like Nyble and Bree allow you to access a small loan of up to several hundred dollars to help you get through to your next payday.
 There’s no interest and no late charges to worry about, and your loan repayment is automatically deducted from your bank account when you get your next paycheque.
-However, you’ll typically need to pay a subscription fee to use a pay advance app.
+However, you’ll need to pay a subscription fee to use a pay advance app.

 Tip: To approve you, the lender may require view-only access to your bank statements.
 Make sure you have steady income coming in and you don’t have NSF transactions in the last several months to boost your odds of approval.